 Sociophonetics, sound change in varieties of North American English, dialect contact, ethnic identity and language use, production/perception interface, statistics in sociolinguistic research

-- Apparent time analysis of systemic vowel change in rural vs. urban Ontario
+- Quantitative and theoretical analysis of systemic vowel change in Canada

 - Sociophonetic investigation of dialect contact as a catalyst for accent change in urban south central North Carolina

 Refereed Journal Articles

 - Roeder, Rebecca.
 2014.
 “The Canadian Shift in Non-Urban Southeastern Ontario: Transmission or Diffusion?”
 Proceedings of Meetings on Acoustics 20, 060012.
 Available at: http://scitation.aip.org/content/asa/journal/poma/14/1/10.1121/1.4866376